GiuliaDido/Get-CleanData_Project/README.md

 ## Script

-This repository contains the script **Run_analysis.R** that will produce a tidy data set from the raw data as required by the assignement.
+This repository contains the script **run_analysis.R** that will produce a tidy data set from the raw data as required by the assignement.
 In order to run properly, the script has to be located in the same directory as the **Dataset** folder containing all raw data.
 It also needs the **dplyr** package to be installed and loaded.

-Run the script in R using:    *source("Run_analysis.R")*
+Run the script in R using:    *source("run_analysis.R")*

 ## Codebook